AEAF 2020 Speaker Program

 His love of cinema led him to co-direct the acclaimed horror film 'Don’t Hang Up', which premiered at the LA Film Festival.
 He is now bringing his skills as VFX Supervisor to the action-packed third act of Patty Jenkins’ upcoming 'Wonder Woman 1984'.

 Luke Gravett FX Lead

 Luke will share insights on what it's like to work in the company's FX Department in both the Sydney and Vancouver studios.
-He will talk about their journeys into the industry, their day-to-day roles on feature animation projects and the tools they can't live without.
-More details about their talk will be announced soon.
+He will talk about his journey into the industry, his day-to-day roles on feature animation projects and the tools he can't live without.

 After working in a number of roles overseas, Luke joined Animal Logic in 2015 as an FX Artist and has developed extensive experience creating pipeline development tools for company wide deployment.
 Most recently he was the Associate FX Supervisor working on 'Peter Rabbit 2', set for release in early 2021.

 Daniel will talk about how new technology was used to achieve scale on the short film The Bounty Hunter, created by the 2019 cohort at UTS ALA.
 Daniel will cover using USD as the basis of the pipeline, Shotgun integration, virtual production, automated rendering, sequence based lighting and fx layering with USD.